20 Innovative Alternative Work Schedules Managers should know

 Compressed Work Week

-Work 40 hours over four days, extending your weekend.
+Work a compressed schedule of 40 hours over four days, extending your weekend.
 This boosts morale, but can lead to tiring workdays.

 Example: Four 10-hour days, Monday to Thursday.